A Long Weekend in Paro & Thimphu

 Count on two full days in picturesque Paro, visiting Paro Dzong and the National Museum.
 On the second day, hike up to the dramatic Tiger's Nest, Taktshang Goemba, and visit lovely Kyichu Lhakhang.
+Get away from the tour buses on the walk from Paro Dzong to Zuri Dzong.
 After lunch, make the three-hour drive to Thimphu, stopping at the charming Tamchhog Lhakhang en route.

 On day three you could squeeze in a long day trip over the Dochu La to Punakha Dzong, the most beautiful dzong in the country.
-In March, budget an hour to walk through the colourful rhododendron forests above Dochu La.
 On the way back to Thimphu, pop into the nearby Chimi Lhakhang, the temple of the 'Divine Madman'.

 Day four is in Thimphu.
 Go to the weekend market and visit Cheri Goemba or Tango Goemba in the upper Thimphu valley.
 If handicrafts are your thing, hit the National Textile Museum and National Institute for Zorig Chusum.
 Late in the afternoon, drive back to Paro; most flights depart early in the morning.